National Audit of Intermediate Care

-Service user audit forms will be distributed week commencing 21st May to all services that were registered to take part by the 20th April.
+Service user audit forms were distributed week commencing 21st May to all services that were registered to take part by the 20th April.

 Registration is still open to participate in NAIC 2018

 Registration for the National Audit of Intermediate Care 2018 is still open to all commissioners and providers of intermediate care services.
-Providers who register after the 20th April will only be able to take part in the organisational level audit.
+Providers who register after the 20th April are only able to take part in the organisational level audit.

 NHS England, the Welsh Government and the Northern Ireland Public Health Agency / Health & Social Care Board are funding NAIC 2018.
 Commissioners and Providers of intermediate care services in England, Wales and Northern Ireland can participate free of charge.